-When there are unusual situations or circumstances that impact your federal student aid eligibility, federal regulations give a financial aid administrator discretion or professional judgment on a case-by-case basis and with adequate documentation to make adjustments to the data elements on the Free Application for Federal Student Aid (FAFSA®) form that impact your Expected Family Contribution (EFC) to gain a more accurate assessment of your family's ability to contribute to your cost of education.
+When there are unusual situations or circumstances that impact your federal student aid eligibility, federal regulations give a financial aid administrator discretion or professional judgment on a case-by-case basis and with adequate documentation to make adjustments to the data elements on the Free Application for Federal Student Aid (FAFSA®) form that impact your Student Aid Index (SAI) to gain a more accurate assessment of your family's ability to contribute to your cost of education.

 IIC has policies and procedures in place that it follows for professional Judgment.
-If a student asks the financial aid office for use of professional judgement, the school will notify the student/prospective student of the required paperwork based on a case-by-case basis.
+If a student things there are special circumstances that they have, they may ask the financial aid office for use of professional judgement, the school will notify the student/prospective student of the required paperwork based on a case-by-case basis.
 These documents must be submitted in a timely manner for the student to receive federal funding.
 For more information please contact the Financial Aid Department.